SunsetWan/translationArchive/Episode 6.md

 <v Erica Sadun>I'm not sure I do.
 For approved,

 00:14:41.728 --> 00:15:07.491
 <v Paul Hudson>I've counted them.
 You're very far ahead.
-I wanna ask you is you know, we've seen you team particularly swift eval from day one to wear it today, and it was a rookie process to get in some parts on.
+I wanna ask you is you know, we've seen you team particularly swift evolve from day one to where it today, and it was a rookie process to get in some parts on.
 I wonder what you're seeing.
-A similar year or two ahead for Swifty.
-Why do this if you're gonna have a great week?
-Gamification x 50 y three expected.
-Now folks will explode in 53.
-I
+A similar year or two ahead for SwiftUI do this SwiftUI you're gonna _have a great week?
+Gamification x 50 y three expected._ Now folks will explode in SwiftUI 3

 00:15:07.501 --> 00:15:11.751
-<v Erica Sadun>think a lot of people are saying, What took you so long?
+<v Erica Sadun>I think a lot of people are saying, What took you so long?

 00:15:12.731 --> 00:15:22.861
 <v Erica Sadun>Reactive programming is so fundamental to the way that people do their work outside of the apple ecosystem.